-The federal Minister and, if applicable, the relevant participating state/territory Minister will make the final decision on all applications.
+The Australian Government Minister and, if applicable, the relevant participating state/territory Minister will make the final decision on all applications.
 Applicants will be advised in writing of the decision made by the Minister(s).
-The advice will include the reasons for the acceptance or rejection of the proposal.

 10. Additional information

 Grants under the program are treated as taxable income.
 Applicants should discuss with their accountants or tax advisers the taxation and associated implications of receiving a grant.
 All grants will be announced as GST exclusive, but payments are made GST inclusive.
 All applicants are advised to seek independent legal advice prior to entering into an agreement with the Australian Government.